Seeed-Solution/SenseCAP_Indicator_ESP32/examples/lora_demo/README.md

-# console
+# LoRa examples

 It's a lora test program, nothing is displayed.
+This demo can only run in the SenseCAP Indicator with lora.

 ## How to use example

+Choose one, the others require comment masking.

 ```
 demo_lora_cw();  // Tx lora Continuous Wave.